 He was off, fully packed.
 Lunch in the back pocked (banana and leftover pasta); and everything else -- mask, sanitizer, dry socks, crossword puzzles, sleeping bag and tent, clean clothes, bike kit, extra food...every item carefully considered, because it adds weight to the back of the bike.

-And finally, he took off Saturday morning on a damp, cool day.
+And finally, he took off on a damp, cool Saturday morning.

 Except that what he didn't know was that service was suspended due to Covid precautions.
 So, when he called, I gallantly said, "I'll drive you across the bridge and back.
 Meet you at Mackinac City in a couple of hours."

 Now, this was a tough call for me to make because I have bridge-terror.
 I'm OK on many but the Mighty Mac freaks me out, partly (but not entirely) because in 1989, I was on that bridge in high wind conditions five minutes before a Yugo car lost control and was blown off the bridge.
 It took eight days to find the car in the 150-plus foot deep water.

 What I didn't think about when I said, "Sure!" was that the day's winds were considered high (exceeding 29 miles an hour) -- not enough to close the bridge but enough to require that vehicles like those pulling trailers or boats and many others, to be "escorted" across.
 The speed limit was 20 mph.
 I was completely freaked.

 Well, I met him.
 And we talked.
 And we both ended up back at the cottage.
 I felt guilty (Rick said I shouldn't) and he was deeply disappointed.

 We stopped at a roadside park (aka roadside porta-potties, which I have to say were cleaner than a lot of inside bathrooms I've visited in my lifetime).
 The view was glorious as the waves crashed on the rocks.